GitCat3/ApollosArrows/README.md

 # Apollos Arrows
-This is a mod for Minecraft 1.19.3 that adds custom arrows to minecraft!
+This is a mod for Minecraft Forge 1.19.3 that adds custom arrows to minecraft!
 The currently implemented arrows are:
 1. Airstrike Arrow
     - Rains down a mix of explosive and incendiary arrows from the sky, bringing infinite destruction to your foes
 2. Ender Arrow